 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Taxation and Finance.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the New York Department of Taxation and Finance.

 Before a business starts selling products or providing taxable services, they must first get a New York Sales Tax Certificate of Authority from the New York Department of Taxation and Finance.
 The Sales Tax Certificate of Authority is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.